iszczesniak/cpp/move/index.md

 for static and global data.
 Objects should have no clue where they live.

-Copying might be necessary or not.
-It's not a problem, when it's necessary, e.g., when we need to modify a copy, and leave the original unchanged.
+Copying might be a problem depending on whether it's necessary or not.
+It's not a problem, when it's necessary, e.g., when we need to modify a copy, and leave the original intact.

-However, copying is a problem when it's unnecessary.
+Copying is a problem when it's unnecessary.
 Copying is unnecessary, when the source is not needed after copying.
-It's a *performance* problem: the code will work alright, but it could be faster.
+Unnecessary copying is a *performance* problem: the code will work alright, but we wish it was faster.

 # The move semantics

+The move semantics allows for moving the value from a source expression to a target, when copying is unnecessary.
+It was introduced in C++11, but its need was already recognized in the 1990's.

 The move semantics:

-* allows for moving the value from an object, when copying is unnecessary,

 * takes effect when:

+  * an object is initialized, or an object is assigned to,

-  * the source is used in an rvalue (e.g., the source is a temporary),
+  * the source expression is an rvalue (e.g., the source is a temporary),

   * the type of the target has the move semantics implemented,

+* is implemented by:

+  * the *move constructor* (to initialize an object),

-* is implemented by the *move constructor*, and the *move assignment operator*,
+  * the *move assignment operator* (to assign to an object),

-* can be user-defined or compiler-provided, i.e., either the programmer or the compiler provides the implementation of the move constructor, and the move assignment operator.
+* can be user-defined or compiler-provided.

+By user-define, i.e., either the programmer or the compiler provides the implementation of the move constructor, and the move assignment operator.

 ## How it works